Most Valuable Professional

 Sample File

 I prepared a sample file so you can see how to put this all together.
-The download contains two workbooks; one for Excel 2003 and earlier, the other for Excel 2007 and 2010.
+The download contains two workbooks; one for Excel 2003 and earlier, the other for Excel 2007 and up.

 Comments